fredjarlier/mpiMarkDup/README.md

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
 To do that we rely on MPI and C technology and parallel algorithms.

 The project is still under development and first results are encouraging.
-We are close to 100% reproducible.

 The code is a fork from the mpiSORT.
 We add an extra process (see markduplicate.c) in the loop to manage the marking of duplicates read.